seleniumQuery/seleniumQuery/README.md

  - [`.siblings()`](http://api.jquery.com/siblings/) - Get the siblings of each element in the set of matched elements, optionally filtered by a selector.
  - [`.slice()`](http://api.jquery.com/slice/) - Reduce the set of matched elements to a subset specified by a range of indices.

 ##[Properties](http://api.jquery.com/category/properties/)

 - [`.length`](http://api.jquery.com/length/) - The number of elements in the jQuery object.
+    - This functionality is available through the `.size()` function.
 - [`.selector`](http://api.jquery.com/selector/) - A selector representing selector passed to jQuery(), if any, when creating the original set.
+    - This functionality is available through the `.getBy()` function and, as `.selector` was, depending on the context, is not always available.

 #jQuery Extension Selectors